Tronox (NYSE:TROX) Updates FY 2022 Earnings Guidance

-Tronox (NYSE:TROX – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Tronox (NYSE:TROX – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $3.15-$3.59 for the period, compared to the consensus earnings per share estimate of $3.23.
 The company issued revenue guidance of -.

-Tronox (NYSE:TROX – Get Rating) last issued its quarterly earnings data on Wednesday, April 27th.
-The company reported $0.60 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.63 by ($0.03).
-Tronox had a return on equity of 19.25% and a net margin of 7.76%.
-During the same quarter in the previous year, the company posted $0.43 earnings per share.
-As a group, equities analysts predict that Tronox will post 3.27 earnings per share for the current year.
+Tronox (NYSE:TROX – Get Rating) last posted its earnings results on Wednesday, April 27th.
+The company reported $0.60 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.62 by ($0.02).
+Tronox had a net margin of 7.76% and a return on equity of 19.25%.
+The firm had revenue of $965.00 million during the quarter, compared to analyst estimates of $937.63 million.
+During the same quarter in the previous year, the business posted $0.43 earnings per share.
+As a group, analysts anticipate that Tronox will post 3.27 EPS for the current fiscal year.

-TROX has been the subject of a number of research reports.
-StockNews.com assumed coverage on shares of Tronox in a research report on Thursday, March 31st.
-They set a buy rating for the company.
-Barclays dropped their target price on Tronox from $27.00 to $25.00 in a report on Monday, May 2nd.
-Bank of America decreased their price target on Tronox from $25.00 to $23.00 and set a buy rating for the company in a report on Tuesday, June 14th.
-Finally, Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Tronox from $22.00 to $20.00 in a research note on Friday, June 17th.
-One research analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of Moderate Buy and an average target price of $25.83.
+TROX has been the topic of several research analyst reports.
+StockNews.com initiated coverage on shares of Tronox in a research report on Thursday, March 31st.
+They issued a buy rating on the stock.
+Barclays decreased their price target on shares of Tronox from $27.00 to $25.00 in a research report on Monday, May 2nd.
+Deutsche Bank Aktiengesellschaft decreased their target price on shares of Tronox from $22.00 to $20.00 in a research report on Friday, June 17th.
+Finally, Bank of America decreased their target price on shares of Tronox from $25.00 to $23.00 and set a buy rating on the stock in a research report on Tuesday, June 14th.
+One research analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of Moderate Buy and a consensus price target of $25.83.

-In related news, SVP Jeffrey N. Neuman acquired 3,000 shares of the firm’s stock in a transaction dated Thursday, June 16th.
-The shares were purchased at an average cost of $16.04 per share, for a total transaction of $48,120.00.
-Following the acquisition, the senior vice president now owns 189,312 shares in the company, valued at approximately $3,036,564.48.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CFO Timothy C. Carlson bought 5,000 shares of the company’s stock in a transaction that occurred on Thursday, June 16th.
-The stock was bought at an average price of $15.86 per share, with a total value of $79,300.00.
-Following the acquisition, the chief financial officer now directly owns 329,326 shares in the company, valued at approximately $5,223,110.36.
+In related news, CFO Timothy C. Carlson purchased 5,000 shares of Tronox stock in a transaction dated Wednesday, May 4th.
+The shares were acquired at an average cost of $18.33 per share, for a total transaction of $91,650.00.
+Following the transaction, the chief financial officer now directly owns 324,326 shares of the company’s stock, valued at $5,944,895.58.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, SVP Jeffrey N. Neuman purchased 3,000 shares of Tronox stock in a transaction dated Thursday, June 16th.
+The stock was bought at an average price of $16.04 per share, for a total transaction of $48,120.00.
+Following the completion of the transaction, the senior vice president now directly owns 189,312 shares in the company, valued at $3,036,564.48.
 The disclosure for this purchase can be found here.
-In the last quarter, insiders have bought 13,000 shares of company stock worth $219,070.
-Insiders own 1.60% of the company’s stock.
+In the last ninety days, insiders have acquired 13,000 shares of company stock worth $219,070.
+Company insiders own 1.60% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Quantbot Technologies LP grew its stake in shares of Tronox by 8.8% in the first quarter.
-Quantbot Technologies LP now owns 66,212 shares of the company’s stock worth $1,310,000 after acquiring an additional 5,336 shares in the last quarter.
-Dynamic Technology Lab Private Ltd purchased a new position in Tronox in the first quarter valued at $268,000.
-PDT Partners LLC grew its stake in Tronox by 27.1% during the 1st quarter.
-PDT Partners LLC now owns 47,523 shares of the company’s stock worth $940,000 after purchasing an additional 10,120 shares in the last quarter.
-State Street Corp increased its holdings in Tronox by 0.9% during the 1st quarter.
-State Street Corp now owns 2,422,143 shares of the company’s stock worth $48,236,000 after purchasing an additional 20,515 shares during the period.
-Finally, Invesco Ltd. raised its position in Tronox by 435.7% in the 1st quarter.
-Invesco Ltd. now owns 783,543 shares of the company’s stock valued at $15,507,000 after purchasing an additional 637,288 shares in the last quarter.
-65.83% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently bought and sold shares of TROX.
+Panagora Asset Management Inc. acquired a new stake in Tronox during the 1st quarter worth $674,000.
+BlackRock Inc. raised its stake in Tronox by 4.3% during the 1st quarter.
+BlackRock Inc. now owns 8,141,779 shares of the company’s stock worth $161,127,000 after buying an additional 336,103 shares during the period.
+Sei Investments Co. raised its stake in shares of Tronox by 5.8% in the 1st quarter.
+Sei Investments Co. now owns 214,329 shares of the company’s stock valued at $4,278,000 after purchasing an additional 11,667 shares during the period.
+Allianz Asset Management GmbH raised its stake in shares of Tronox by 1,124.3% in the 1st quarter.
+Allianz Asset Management GmbH now owns 237,995 shares of the company’s stock valued at $4,710,000 after purchasing an additional 218,556 shares during the period.
+Finally, Vanguard Group Inc. raised its stake in shares of Tronox by 3.6% in the 1st quarter.
+Vanguard Group Inc. now owns 11,688,618 shares of the company’s stock valued at $231,318,000 after purchasing an additional 401,480 shares during the period.
+Institutional investors and hedge funds own 65.83% of the company’s stock.

 Tronox Company Profile (Get Rating)